adhere-tech/adhere-tech.github.io/README.md

 # AdHere

-AdHere is an automated framework that assesses compliance with the Better Ads Standards and helps website developers to detect, pinpoint, and fix the violations.
+AdHere is an automated framework that assesses compliance with the Better Ads Standards and helps website developers to detect and fix the violations.
-AdHere can precisely pinpoint ads on the fly and identify participating ad networks.
+AdHere can pinpoint ads on the fly and identify participating ad networks.
-It can also provide fix suggestions for developers to either change ad attributes to comply with the Better Ads Standards or remove the problematic ads from the page.
+It can also provide fix suggestions for developers and assist developers in improving their fix solutions while preserving more ad revenue.

 This repository contains the source code of AdHere, the script used for the preliminary study, and the dataset.